kubernetes-sigs/kubespray/docs/vars.md

 * *containerd_default_runtime* - If defined, changes the default Containerd runtime used by the Kubernetes CRI plugin.

 * *containerd_additional_runtimes* - Sets the additional Containerd runtimes used by the Kubernetes CRI plugin.
-  [Default config](https://github.com/kubernetes-sigs/kubespray/blob/master/roles/container-engine/containerd/defaults/main.yml) can be overriden in inventory vars.
+  [Default config](https://github.com/kubernetes-sigs/kubespray/blob/master/roles/container-engine/containerd/defaults/main.yml) can be overridden in inventory vars.

 * *http_proxy/https_proxy/no_proxy/no_proxy_exclude_workers/additional_no_proxy* - Proxy variables for deploying behind a
   proxy.
 Note that no_proxy defaults to all internal cluster IPs and hostnames